-The State of California Central Valley Flood Protection Act of 2008, which is commonly referred to as SB 5, adds additional flood risk considerations for land use planning and sets a higher, 200-year, level of flood protection for the Sacramento-San Joaquin Valley.
+The State of California Central Valley Flood Protection Act of 2008, commonly referred to as SB 5, adds additional flood risk considerations for land use planning and sets a higher, 200-year level of flood protection for the Sacramento-San Joaquin Valley.
 Cities and counties within this region were required to amend General Plans and adopt zoning and building code regulations to provide for this "urban level of flood protection."

 Findings will be made for the following: